hmdev649/dsc-mod-3-project-seattle-ds-012720/README.md

 ### 3. Data Preparation

-Through SQL and Pandas, perform any necessary data cleaning and develop a query that pulls in all relevant data for analysis in a linear regression model, including any merging of tables.
+Through SQL and Pandas, perform any necessary data cleaning and develop a query that pulls in all relevant data for analysis in a classification model, including any merging of tables.
 Be sure to document any data that you choose to drop or otherwise exclude.
 This is also the phase to consider any feature scaling or one-hot encoding required to feed the data into a classification model.

 ### 4. Modeling